 Just because smart materials are challenging to develop and rarely can only perform one function at a time, these smart materials haven’t come into extensive use.
 Researchers also make an effort to recycle the material so its special properties can continually repeat themselves.

 The WSU research team developed a material that allows multiple functions at one time.
 It also has the potential to add more tasks.

 Fold and unfold, remember and heal

-The team worked with liquid crystalline networks (LCNs), class of long-chain molecules.
-It provides order in one direction and gives material unique properties.
-The researchers took advantage of the way that material changes in response to heat.
+The team worked with liquid crystalline networks (LCNs), a class of long-chain molecules.
+It provides order in one direction and gives unique material properties.
+The researchers took advantage of how material changes in response to heat.
 It encourages a unique three-way shape-shifting behavior.
-They added groups of atoms that responds to reverse light and used active chemical bonds to enhance the material’s recycling capabilities.
+They added groups of atoms that respond to reverse light and used active chemical bonds to enhance the material’s recycling capabilities.

 - The resulting material responds to light and can remember its shape.

 - It can fold and unfolds itself.